cfsimplicity/spreadsheet-cfml/README.md

 ### JavaLoader

-A bundled version of Mark Mandel's [JavaLoader](https://github.com/markmandel/JavaLoader) will be used by default to load the POI and other required java libraries.
+From version 2.14.0, Lucee loads the POI and other required java libraries using OSGi.
+This is not yet supported with Adobe ColdFusion which by default uses an included version of Mark Mandel's [JavaLoader](https://github.com/markmandel/JavaLoader).

 For more details and options see: [Loading the POI java libraries](https://github.com/cfsimplicity/lucee-spreadsheet/wiki/Loading-the-POI-java-libraries)